AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 Below is a formal, more detailed list of **[contains fixed CJMS]** the goals of UASB-R this semester:

 - Construct and test the four inlet tube attachment using sludge granules.
-- Test to see whether pulse flow vs continuous is flow more efficient using sludge granules* (Orginally, UASB was under the impression pulse flow would increase efficiency in the UASB reactor by increasing upflow velocity,       but new research has been pointing toward continuous flow.)
+- Test to see whether pulse flow vs continuous is flow more efficient using sludge granules
+    - Originally, UASB was under the impression pulse flow would increase efficiency in the UASB reactor by increasing upflow velocity, but UASB Design has been pointing toward continuous flow.
+Thus, we mainly research with continuous flow.
 - Keep with UASB Design for any bench testing - specifically working on a design to evenly distribute wastewater flow through the inlet when the tipping bucket releases the wastewater.

 ## Lab Experiments